Travel, experience, conserve with

 On arrival, transfer to our hotel, located a short drive from the airport.

-Accommodation: Pullman New Delhi Aerocity Hotel, 1-night
+Accommodation: JW Marriott Hotel New Delhi Aerocity, 1-night

 3. Day 3: Fly to Leh